nikita222000444/Testing/README.md

 # calculator-kuznetsov-nd
 A program written in C. It reads an arithmetic expression from standard input, parses it, and prints the result.
 The program supports the following operators on integers: `+` , `-` , `*` , `/` , `(` , and `)` .
 Any whitespace characters are allowed in input.

-Program does not provide any prompt to user — just reading input until `EOF`.

-The input is shorter that 1KiB, all numbers are non negative integers fit into `int` type at any stage of evaluation.

-Program outputs only a number.
-The whole program fits single `main.c` file.
-No any external dependencies are used except `libc`.
 ## Building the Program
 To build the program, you need a C compiler such as `gcc` or `clang`.
 Follow these steps:
 1. Open a terminal.